alackaday/alackaday.github.io/_pages/games.md

 Eggsplosion is a stealth game where you play as a chicken with exploding eggs.
 You may see why that's not an ideal combination.

+<iframe frameborder="0" src="https://itch.io/embed/2866797" width="552" height="167"><a href="https://dwardir.itch.io/roguesnake">Roguesnake by dwardir</a></iframe>

+Roguesnake is a roguelike version of Snake.
+It's far from finished and there's no progression system.
+But it's a fun mechanical demo.